“Paint Webster” Returns May 8, Register To Take Part In The Event

 The workshop, which will be taught by award-winning plein air artist Tom Hunt, will cover the basics of preparing to paint outdoors and selecting a scene, then demonstrate various painting techniques to create a beautiful plein air painting.
 Cost is $25 for the tips and tricks workshop only or $65 for the workshop and supplies.

-All CDC safety guidelines will be followed.
-Registration is available on the day of the event, but preregistration is encouraged to make this a contactless event.
+Registration is available on the day of the event, but pre-registration is encouraged to make this a contactless event.
+Registration the day of will be from 9 to 10 a.m. at Old Orchard Gallery, 39 S. Old Orchard Ave.